Farama-Foundation/PettingZoo/docs/mpe.md

 *AEC diagram*

 This environment has N agents, N landmarks (default N=3).
-The agents are rewarded based on how far the closest agent is to each landmark (sum of the minimum distances), but are penalized if they collide with other agents (-1 for each collision).
+The agents are rewarded based on how far the closest agent is to each landmark (sum of the minimum distances), and are penalized if they collide with other agents (-1 for each collision).
+The relative weights of these rewards can be controlled with the `global_reward_weight` parameter.
 Agents must learn to cover all the landmarks while avoiding collisions.

 Agent observations: `[self_vel, self_pos, landmark_rel_positions, other_agent_rel_positions, communication]`

 Agent action space: `[no_action, move_left, move_right, move_down, move_up]`

 ```
-simple_spread.env(seed=None, N=3, max_frames=500)
+simple_spread.env(seed=None, N=3, global_reward_weight=0.5, max_frames=500)
 ```

 ```
 seed: seed for random values.
 Set to None to use machine random source.
 Set to fixed value for deterministic behavior

 N: number of agents and landmarks

+global_reward_weight: proportion of reward that is globally calculated vs agent specific.

 max_frames: number of frames (a step for each agent) until game terminates
 ```